status-im/help.status.im/docs/en/your-profile-and-preferences/customize-direct-message-notifications.md

 # Customize direct message notifications

 By default, you receive notifications for direct messages (DMs).
-You can customize the notifications you receive in DMs.
-By doing so, you only receive the DMs notifications relevant to you.
+You can choose which notifications you receive for your DMs.
+If you do so, you only receive the DMs notifications relevant to you.

-In addition to DMs you receive from others, you also receive notifications for mentions.
-To customize your mentions notifications, read [Customize mentions and other messages][customize-mentions-and-other-messages].
+In addition to DM notifications, you also receive notifications for mentions.
+For example, if you mute someone, they can still mention you in a community channel or group chat.
+To customize your mention notifications, read [Customize mentions and other messages][customize-mentions-and-other-messages].

 ## Mute direct messages notifications from a user

-When you mute DMs from a user, you may still receive mentions from that user.
-If you want to customize metions, check out [Customize mentions and other messages][customize-mentions-and-other-messages].
+When you mute DMs from a user, you may still receive mention notification from that user.
+If you want to customize mention notifications, check out [Customize mentions and other messages][customize-mentions-and-other-messages].

 === "Mobile"